Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Methodology

-In Eq.~\eqref{eq:proposed_constrained_flow_problem}, multiple constraints are present, each associated with a penalty scaling factor $\eta_i \in \bm{\eta}$ in Alg.~\ref{alg:caalm_algorithm}, typically chosen from ${10^{-2}, 10^{-1}, 1}$.
+In Eq.~\eqref{eq:proposed_constrained_flow_problem}, multiple constraints are present, each associated with a penalty scaling factor $\eta_i \in \bm{\eta}$ in Fig.~\ref{fig:caalm_alg}, typically chosen from $\{10^{-2}, 10^{-1}, 1\}$.
 These factors are used to reflect the relative priority of constraints during optimization.
-In particular, the scaling factors for the PDE constraints should be chosen smaller than those for data-related constraints, such as boundary and initial conditions.
-This prioritization ensures that the optimization process first enforces physical satisfaction at the boundaries and initial state before focusing on reducing the residuals of the governing PDEs.
-In the following experiments, we recommend setting $\eta_i=1$ for the boundary and initial conditions, as well as for the continuity constraint $\mathcal{C}_M$, while assigning smaller values (e.g., $\eta_i=0.1$) to the momentum equations.
+In particular, the scaling factors for the PDE constraints should be chosen smaller than those for boundary and initial conditions.
+This prioritization ensures boundary and initial conditions are satisfied early in the optimization before reducing the residuals of the governing PDEs.
+Consequently, we set $\eta_i=1$ for the boundary and initial conditions, as well as for the divergence-free velocity constraint $\mathcal{C}_M$, while assigning smaller values (e.g., $\eta_i=0.1$) to the momentum equations.